- Ultra-fast company transfer

 ShelfCompanies24.com is one of the leading providers of ready made companies and special purpose vehicles (SPVs) as well as other investment structures delivering outstanding service at very reasonable prices and at highest speed.
 We have setup and sold hundreds of companies.
 Our company is considered trustworthy and reliable by our clients as well as by many professional law firms and tax advisers.

-What is very unique in our style of operation is the fact that we have our ready made companies already registered in many various addresses in Poland.
+What is very unique in our style of operation is the fact that we have our ready made companies already registered in many various countries.
 All other providers have one address where they keep their shelf companies registered so that client wishing to buy more than one company with different address cannot be satisfied.

 Our main clients are private investors, traders, law, audit, accountancy and tax advisory firms as well as banks and investment funds.
-Throughout the years of activity Shelfcompanies24 has been enjoying the reputation of the fastest and most responsive shelf company provider in Poland.
+Throughout the years of activity Shelfcompanies24 has been enjoying the reputation of the fastest and most responsive shelf company provider.

 Our ready made companies have been formed and maintained by our team.
 Therefore we always guarantee their quality and that they are debt free, with no trading history and consequently riskless to build new ventures on.

-Our services do not finish on the sale of Polish shelf companies.
-We provide also many other related and necessary services so that we can be treated as a one stop shop in a business setup in Poland.
-We are also experts in tailor made company formation in Poland as well as compliance and registering various changes within the company like director appointments and dismissals, company name change, share capital increase or decrease, company address change and many other issues.
+Our services do not finish on the sale of shelf companies or company formation.
+We provide also many other related and necessary services so that we can be treated as a one stop shop in a business setup in many countries.
+We are also experts in tailor made company formation as well as compliance and registering various changes within the company like director appointments and dismissals, company name change, share capital increase or decrease, company address change and many other issues.

-We also provide tax and legal advisory services that are inevitably required by the businesses in Poland.
+We also provide tax and legal advisory services that are inevitably required by the businesses.
 We cooperate with many reputable tax and legal advisory firms whose services we can also recommend when the nature of the problem requires certain field specialist engagement.

 Furthermore we have agreements with many different accounting offices so that we are able to offer a wide choice of the particular accountant that will be dealing with client’s company.
 Also in case two or more of our clients are trading partners we can ensure that their books will be handled by separate and independent accountants.

-Ultimately we can also support with a procedure of liquidation/bankruptcy of a company if a client wishes to withdraw presence from Poland.
+Ultimately we can also support with a procedure of liquidation/bankruptcy of a company if a client wishes to withdraw their business presence.
 In this case we can either manage the process of liquidation or bankruptcy on client’s behalf or simply just dispose the assets and takeover the company so that the clients can enjoy fast exit.